'OlliOlli World' grinds out of E3 with this slick new trailer

 Beyond exploring the world, the trailer also shows off a handful of new features including the ability to perform grabs, and wallrides, as well as switch between different lanes, and even swap directions.

-Developed by Private Division, OlliOlli World is the third title in the side-scrolling skateboarding series, which began in 2014 with OlliOlli a PlayStation Vita game that was later ported to a variety of formats.
+Developed by Roll7 and published by Private Division, OlliOlli World is the third title in the side-scrolling skateboarding series, which began in 2014 with OlliOlli, a PlayStation Vita game that was later ported to a variety of formats.

 The official site for OlliOlli World promises “a hugely deep combo system with over 100 moves to master” as well as a “handpicked soundtrack.”